 By its very nature, a leadership role requires an individual to guide other people.
 Different personalities, work ethics, skill sets, and other factors contribute to the many challenges a leader might face when trying to improve team performance.
 Having the practical skills to overcome these various hurdles enables a leader to both help individuals grow and foster higher levels of collaboration.

-Why leaders engage: Effectively leading teams is an ongoing process that requires a broad but refined skill set in order to handle the wide range of situations that will arise.
+Why do leaders find this topic engaging?
+Effectively leading teams is an ongoing process that requires a broad but refined skill set in order to handle the wide range of situations that will arise.

 Development programs for emerging leaders, managers, and executives can include many types of leadership topics.
 Select the ones that make the most sense for everyone depending on their career level, the challenges they currently face, and the journey you expect them to take as they continue to grow as leaders.